nabhat/anarion/README.txt

-This is a veru calculater which adds, subtracts , divides and multiplies the givrn twi values
+This is a stock analysing library.
+It has various type of technical and fundamental indicators.